hkraw/websites/writeups/COMPFEST/tcache-king/README.md

 - It allows all characters to be used in the chunk.
 - There is now view() function.
 So my script guess four bits.
 - Leak using stdout structure trick.
-- Other there is nothing new.
+- There is nothing more new.
 Just requires Some heavy heap manipulation.
 - I didn't knew that NULL bytes were allowed in add-note.
 - I did this challenge without using null bytes in add-note :P
 - free_hook is the best targate with tcache :)